 1It is possible to issue a green project bond or securitized bond, however these are less common and again would behave the same way as a similar bond without a green label.

 Green bonds are used by organizations worldwide to fund environmentally sustainable projects such as renewable energy (TAN), energy efficiency, and clean water (PHO).
 Since the first corporate green bond was issued in 2013, companies such as Apple (AAPL) and Toyota (TM), government organizations such as New York’s Metropolitan Transportation Authority, and the governments of France and Poland have issued green bonds.

 According to HSBC Global Research, yields on green bonds tend to be low, while returns are normally the same as those of conventional bonds.
 HSBC cited that the valuation of green bonds differs from comparable conventional bonds because cash flows from green bonds are reinvested in green projects that usually have government backing.
 Some green bonds may provide certain tax advantages.

-Although green bonds (GRNB) constitute a small portion1 of the trillion-dollar debt market, their issuance has rapidly grown over the last few years.
+Although green bonds (GRNB) constitute a small portion[1.
+0.60% of global bond sales in 2016] of the trillion-dollar debt market, their issuance has rapidly grown over the last few years.
 According to Bloomberg New Energy Finance, the issuance of green bonds rose from $500.0 million in 2008 to an estimated $130.0 billion in 2017, which would be a 37.0% rise over 2016.
 The increased awareness has led to many prominent funds signing on to the Principles for Responsible Investment when making their investment decisions.
 That has pushed up the demand for green bonds, with most of the issues being oversubscribed.